better-dem/better-dem.github.io/_posts/2016-12-31-Tool-Review-Policy.md

 ```
 8 / 14 * 5 = 2.857
-Rounding 2.857 to the nearest .5 gives 3.0, and a final score of 3 stars out of 5.
+Rounding 2.857 to the nearest .5 gives 3.0
 ```

+and the final score is 3 stars out of 5.

 ## Controversy